FreeJoy-Team/FreeJoyWiki/Firmware-flasher.md

 * When device disconnects wait 5-10 seconds, unplug device and plug it again

-After these steps device should be flashed with new firmware.
+After these steps device will be flashed with new firmware.